Fluenta One platform overview

 Fluenta One's architecture combines the strengths of all three paradigms in a single platform.
 The system provides four foundational guarantees that automatically apply to every configured process:

 The essence of Fluenta One's architecture: platform-level guarantees — security, audit, isolation — are completely separated from business logic.
 This means security and compliance controls automatically apply to every process without requiring block-by-block configuration.
-A process built by a business user on the drag-and-drop interface receives the same security level as one developed by an engineering team — because the guarantees are solved at the platform level, not the process level.
+A process built by a user on the drag-and-drop interface receives the same security level as one developed by an engineering team — because the guarantees are solved at the platform level, not the process level.

 What the platform automatically provides: identity and access management (SSO, role-based access), policy engine (field-level data protection), audit infrastructure (every modification logged), cross-organizational gateway (secure data exchange between organizations), encryption at rest and in transit, Zero Trust network.

-What the business user configures (no-code): visual assembly of processes from Smart Blocks, form creation, decision table definitions, external system integrations.
+What the user configures (no-code): visual assembly of processes from Smart Blocks, form creation, decision table definitions, external system integrations.

 Blocks fall into six categories: